quanterall/ElixirMaterials/chapters/04_conditional_expressions.md

     # some error
 end
 ```
 As you can see it doesn't look very clean when you nest 2 `case` expressions and it gets worse with each additional nested `case`.

-We can simplify this logic using `with`
+We can simplify this logic using the `with` expression:
 ```elixir
 with success_pattern1 <- condition1,
      success_pattern2 <- condition2 do